Who will take over Al-Qaeda?

-(NewsNation) — President Joe Biden announced Monday evening the United States conducted a drone strike over the weekend that killed Al-Qaeda leader Ayman al-Zawahiri.
+(NewsNation) — President Joe Biden announced Monday evening that the United States had conducted a drone strike over the weekend that killed Al-Qaeda leader Ayman al-Zawahiri.

 But when a leader is taken out, another leader will rise.
 And for Al-Qaeda, it will be the first time in more than a decade the group will look to replace its former leader.